-Prazosin was found to diminish the MK-801induced hyperactivity in the present experiment, although not to the levels of intact animals.
-This finding supports the previous reports from other laboratories (Löscher and Hönack 1992, Mathé et al. 1996) showing that pretreatment with prazosin efficiently alleviates the hyperlocomotion induced by MK-801.
+Prazosin was found to diminish the MK-801-induced hyperactivity in the present experiment, although not to the levels of intact animals.
+This finding supports the previous findings from other laboratories (Loscher and Honack 1992, Mathé et al. 1996) showing that pre-treatment with prazosin efficiently alleviates the hyperlocomotion induced by MK-801.
 However, the present study differs from previous ones in one important aspect.
-The AAPA task involves forced locomotor activity rather than spontaneous (since the animals are trained to move in a direction opposite to arena rotation) and therefore, it shows that the effect of prazosin on the hyperlocomotion is rather robust, lingering even under the conditions of forced locomotion.
-On the other hand, Maj et al. (1991) reported no decrease of MK-801induced locomotor stimulation by prazosin, but at a different dose and time schedule than in our present study (3 mg/kg, orally, 90 min prior to testing).
-However, using the same protocol Maj et al. (1992) demonstrated that repeated prazosin treatment attenuated MK-801-induced hyperlocomotion.
+The AAPA task involves forced locomotor activity rather than spontaneous (since the animals are trained to move in a direction opposite to arena rotation) and therefore, it shows that the effect of prazosin on the hyperlocomotion is rather robust, lingering even in the forced locomotion condition.
+On the other hand, Maj et. al. (1991) reported no decrease of locomotor stimulation induced by MK-801 by prazosin, but at a different dose and time schedule than in our present study (3 mg/kg, orally, 90 min prior to testing; see also Maj et al. 1992).
+However, the same study (Maj et al. 1992) demonstrated that repeated prazosin treatment attenuated MK-801-induced hyperlocomotion.
 Our present results support the view that treatment with prazosin can partially reduce the locomotor stimulation induced by MK-801.
-The exact mechanism of prazosin effect on this hyperactivity is not known, but it seems that this effect is related to the excessive release of dopamine in the mesolimbic areas following administration of MK-801, which has been demonstrated to be blocked by pretreatment with prazosin (Mathé et al. 1996).
+The exact mechanism of effect of prazosin on this hyperactivity is not known, but it seems that this effect is related to the excessive release of dopamine in the mesolimbic areas following administration of MK-801, which has been demonstrated to be blocked by pre-treatment with prazosin (Mathé et al. 1996).

-The amelioration of avoidance deficit induced by MK-801 by pretreatment with α_1 -adrenoceptor antagonist prazosin was observed in only one of the parameters measured (number of entrances).
-It should be pointed out that this parameter seems to be closely related to the alterations in locomotor activity.
-Thus the relative reduction of number of errors cannot be simply interpreted as improvement of cognitive functions after prazosin application.
+An amelioration of avoidance deficit induced by MK-801 by pre-medication with alpha1-adrenoceptor antagonist prazosin was observed in only one of the parameters measured (number of entrances).
+It should be pointed out that this parameter is likely closely related to the alterations in locomotor activity, henceforth the relative reduction of number of errors cannot be simply interpreted as improvement of cognitive functions after application of prazosin.
 Our results also show that prazosin had no effect on the MK-801-induced impairment in another parameter of cognitive performance, maximum time avoided in the last session, in spite of decreased hyperlocomotion.

-The present study therefore suggests that maximum time avoided may be a substantially more sensitive measure of changes in cognitive efficiency than the number of entrances into the shock sector, which was found to be very closely related to alterations in locomotor activity.
+The present study therefore suggests that maximum time avoided may be a substantially more sensitive measure of changes in cognitive efficiency, than the number of entrances into the shock sector, which was found to be very closely related to alterations in locomotor activity.
 In some sense, this finding is rather intuitive, because in the AAPA task, an animal is required to precisely move in the arena, walking in a direction opposite to arena rotation, otherwise it would be always passively transported into shock sector.
 Hyper- or hypolocomotion may thus be closely correlated with increased number of entrances without selective influence upon cognitive function.
 The present results point to an importance of the parameter of maximum time avoided, as probably very sensitive measure of putative cognitive alterations.